-In a study assessing the app's effectiveness, cancer patients and survivors in the intervention group experienced a significantly larger reduction in fatigue severity and interference from baseline to 12 weeks and a significant increase in QOL on average vs participants in the control group.

-The app promotes social equity as it provides accessibility of good support to all patients, either face-to-face or virtually, to a service which otherwise
+- In a study assessing the app's effectiveness, cancer patients and survivors in the intervention group experienced a significantly larger reduction in fatigue severity and interference from baseline to 12 weeks and a significant increase in QOL on average vs participants in the control group. - The app promotes social equity as it provides accessibility of good support to all patients, either face-to-face or virtually, to a service which otherwise could be costly.

-Simple solution to stimulate patients and survivors, needing no additional efforts from healthcare workforce, apart from introducing the App.
-Effect size of the app is larger than other self-management eHealth interventions, but smaller than the effects of therapist-guided online
+- · Simple solution to stimulate patients and survivors, needing no additional efforts from healthcare workforce, apart from introducing the App. - Effect size of the app is larger than other self-management eHealth interventions, but smaller than the effects of therapist-guided online interventions and face-to-face therapy targeted at CRF.